Kyaw Ko Ko: Chiangrai United

 In December 2017, Chiangrai United signed Kyaw Ko Ko on a 1-year loan.
 In a match against Pattaya United on 7 April 2018 Kyaw Ko Ko was tackled by Sarawut Kanlayanabandit and tore a ligament in his knee, ruling him out for several months and making him miss the 2018 AFF Championship.

 Samut Prakan City

 On 26 December 2018, Kyaw Ko Ko moved from Yangon United to Samut Prakan City on a 1-year loan deal.

 Rakhine United

 After 5 years played in Thai League, Kyaw Ko Ko come back to Myanmar National League.

-Favourite Footballer

-“My favourite footballer is Ronaldinho.
-I think he is even better than Messi as Messi doesn’t have as much footballing skill as Ronaldinho.

-“Ronaldinho’s tricks are great and his dribbling very neat.
-He seems to treat the ball so lightly and easily.
-I like his style of playing.”

-As for Myanmar footballers, he says his favourites are Soe Myat Min and Aung Kyaw Moe, centre forward and central midfielder respectively, who both played for Finance and Revenue.